Recent research suggests that when it comes to lead generation marketing many marketing agencies engage in some risky behavior.

 For a few reasons, he adds:

-But the good news is, numbers show that agencies are getting more aggressive when it comes to including inbound and outbound tactics in their new business strategy.
+But the good news is, numbers show that agencies are getting more aggressive when it comes to including inbound and outbound tactics in their lead generation marketing.
 More than 85% of respondents say they’re using channels like social media, blogging, paid marketing, and email to generate leads.
 That’s up 9% from 2011.

 If you’re still relying heavily on referrals, McKnight recommends you look at both outbound and inbound methodologies as your insurance policy.
 “It’s not the easiest part,” he says, “but it’s absolutely necessary to your success.”